wlfstn/impx/README.md

 # impx
 Imperial CLI calculator

+## Todo:
+- Create a Abstract Syntax tree from the lexer information.

 ## VSCode users
 - Microsoft C/C++ extention appears to not be able to locate modules
 - Clangd extention might work (75% chance) `llvm-vs-code-extensions.vscode-clangd`